greycloudss/AssaultCube-Cheat/README.md

-# AssaultCube Aimbot & ESP Cheat
+# AssaultCube Aimbot

 ## Overview
 This project is an educational exploration into memory manipulation and computer vision techniques applied to game environments.
-Specifically, it is designed for **AssaultCube 1.3.0.2**, demonstrating how one can interact with game memory to develop an **aimbot** and **ESP (Extra Sensory Perception)** system.
+Specifically, it is designed for **AssaultCube 1.3.0.2**, demonstrating how one can interact with game memory to develop an **aimbot**.
 The project highlights methods used in red teaming exercises for security research and ethical hacking.

 ## Features
 - **Aimbot**: Uses trigonometric calculations to adjust the player's view to target enemy heads.